|Cloak Search||Cloak FAQ||Gallery Page||Measurements Page||Fabric Glossary|

 We usually make winter cloaks from wool or PolarFleece (from Malden Mill) because both are warm, durable, and available in a range of colors.
 The heavy coat-weight wool is usually a melton, a type of felted wool that is soft, very warm, and must be dry-cleaned.
 We also stock mid and lightweight wools for warmer climates and indoor wear.
 Click here for our fabric glossary.
 Polar Fleece can be machine-washed and tumble-dried.
 The windblocking Polar Fleece cloaks can be made reversible, as the material is finished on both sides.
 One side will be water-repellent, while the other (usually the inside) is water-absorbent, and is sometimes a contrasting color.
 We also have heavy weight Windpro polar fleece and some lighter fleeces.

 Other fabrics can be used to make cloaks, as long as they aren't stretchy.
 We often use a washable cotton velvet.
 We can't do a true ¾ circle using velvet because it has a pronounced nap - it is a directional fabric and a ¾ circle involves turning one piece of the fabric relative to the others.
 We can only do a ¾ circle with a direction-less fabric.
 We use a more full version of the ½ circle that has pleats over the shoulders, a center back seam and closes over the front.
 Summer weight cloaks can be made from wide cotton, rayon, linen, or polyester-blend fabric.
 We've also used specialty fabrics such as water-resistant polyester micro-fiber, and wool/cotton/polyurethane or vinyl raincoat fabric.
-Full circle cloaks require material that is as wide as the desired back length, generally 50 to 60 inches.
-Cloaks with longer lengths may be constructed using an additional length of fabric, and the additional labor and fabric will increase the cost of the cloak by 30 to 50%.
+Full circle cloaks require material that is at least 6" wider than the desired back length, generally 50 to 60 inches.
+Cloaks with longer lengths, over 54", may be constructed using an additional length of fabric, and the additional labor and fabric will increase the cost of the cloak by 30 to 50%.

 Our cloaks are normally lined only in the hood.
 For hood linings, we use cotton velvet, silk/rayon, or acetate/rayon velvet, crushed velvet, and occasionally cottons or other interesting fabrics.
 These fabrics tend to slip less than shiny materials like satins, and help the hood stay on your head.
 If the body is lined at all, it is partial, either lined over the shoulders for those with wool allergies, or faced with an interesting fabric along the inside of the front, usually matching the hood.
 We will not completely line full length full circle cloaks.